MeltingDiamond/TBMM/README.md

 Next update will include automatically downloading bibites needed for mods so you can use the mods.

 ## simple roadmap
-> 0.05 and is the first alpha
+-> 0.05 is the first alpha

 Next version will be 0.06 and will include automatically downloading bibites when you install a mod.